-Narcolepsy is a neurological disorder that affects the control of sleep and wakefulness.
-People with narcolepsy experience excessive daytime sleepiness and uncontrollable episodes of falling asleep during the daytime despite adequate sleep.
-These sudden sleep "attacks" may occur during any type of activity and at any time of the day.
+Narcolepsy is a neurological (nervous system) disorder that affects the control of sleep and wakefulness.
+People with narcolepsy experience a great deal of daytime sleepiness and uncontrollable episodes of falling asleep during the daytime, even though they have had enough sleep.
+These sudden sleep “attacks” may occur during any type of activity and at any time of the day.

 Who gets narcolepsy?

-Approximately 1 in every 2,000 Americans has narcolepsy.
-The risk of developing narcolepsy is greater in first-degree relatives (i.e., parents, siblings, offspring) of narcoleptics.
-Narcolepsy can occur in people of all ages, but the first sign of daytime sleepiness typically begins in the teenage years or twenties.
-In many cases, narcolepsy is undiagnosed and, therefore, untreated.
+Approximately 1 in 2,000 Americans has narcolepsy.
+The risk of developing narcolepsy is greater in first-degree relatives (i.e., parents, siblings, offspring) of narcoleptics (people who have narcolepsy).
+Narcolepsy can occur in people of all ages, but the first sign of daytime sleepiness usually appears in the teenage years or twenties.
+In many cases, narcolepsy is not diagnosed, and therefore, is not treated.